whiteand/quartet/README.md

 **Default registered validators**

-There is such registered validators by default:
+There are such registered validators by default:

 |      name      |                   condition                  |
 |:--------------:|:--------------------------------------------:|